 Encountering the holy creative presence of God.

 Friendship, to be together with others.
 Celebration of the significant seasons of life.
-To find out about our current worship follow the hyperlink.

 At AUC we are delighted to be able to offer weddings to any couple regardless of their gender identities.
 We have a Wedding Preparation Document and an Inclusive Christian Wedding Liturgy complied by our minister Rev Fiona Bennett.
 If you are interested in being married by one of our clergy, in our church building or elsewhere, please contact our church administrator.